daryllxd/lifelong-learning/programming/ruby/rails/railsapps-javascript-in-rails.md

 Directives tell Sprockets which files should be combined to build a single JavaScript script.
 Each file that contains manifest directives becomes a single JavaScript script with the same name as the original manifest file.
 Thus the app/assets/javascripts/application.js manifest file becomes the application.js script.

+#### Site-wide, Page-specific Scripts

+- Put the site-wide shit into the `sitewide/` directory and `require_tree` that shit.
+- "They only become available site-wide because they are contatenated into the application.js script."
+- Paloma gem?
+- Better to use gemified versions of JS because this gives you the advantage of RubyGems as a package manager.
+- Some external scripts such as GAnalytics are cached by the browser.
+- GAnalytics (.js.erb), put the <% if Rails.env == 'production' %> at the top.
+- Namespacing assets: You can do `<body class="projects">` and shit.
+Or you can do `<body class="<%= controller_name %> <%= action_name %>">`